finaldie/auto-news/README.md

 | Milvus  | Vector Database | http://localhost:9100 |
 | Adminer | DB accessor     | http://localhost:8070 |

-## Stop/Restart Services
+## [Operation] Stop/Restart Services
-In case need to stop or restart, use one of the following command
+In case we need to stop or restart services, use one of the following commands

 ```bash
 make stop